CipherRax/Number-Systems-Conveter/README.md

 kivy app number conversion system

-download the .apk file to run in Android or ios
+download the .apk file for Android phones to run the app Running in a PC install the requiremts in requirements.txt
-The .exe file for windows
-A .tar.gz for unix users

 version 0.1